 - In The Cocoanuts, The Marx Brothers' first released film, Chico and Harpo check in with an empty suitcase.
 "That's all right, we fill it before we leave."

-- In Kill List, the hitmen peruse the toiletries in their hotel room and decide to pack them all up to take home, showing that their lives are pretty unglamorous.
+- In Kill List, the hitmen peruse the toiletries in all their hotel rooms to take back home, showing that their lives are pretty unglamorous.

 - This is a Running Gag in the film If Its Tuesday This Must Be Belgium where one character starts the tour with an empty suitcase that he proceeds to fill with items he pilfers from hotels (and other places).